 pre-association discovery protocol (PAD) : A protocol to enable the discovery of service information for a pre-associated station (STA).

-service discovery: The process of finding services, including procedures for querying and browsing for services offered by, or through, another STA.

 service discovery protocol (SDP): A network protocol that allows automatic detection of STAs and services offered by these STAs on an infrastructure network.
 Service discovery requires a common language to allow software agents to make use of one another's services without the need for continuous user intervention.